What is a nerve conduction study?

 What is diagnosed by a nerve conduction study?

 Nerve conduction investigations aid in the diagnosis of peripheral nerve disorders, particularly peripheral neuropathy and nerve compression syndromes.
-They can assist medical professionals in determining these conditions' cause, severity, and prognosis.
+They can assist medical professionals in determining the cause, severity, and prognosis of these conditions.

 When peripheral nerves are damaged, peripheral neuropathy occurs.
-Multiple conditions can result in peripheral neuropathy.
-Depending on how and why it happens, it can affect various areas of your body.
+Multiple conditions can result in peripheral neuropathy, which can affect various areas of the body depending on how and why it happens.

 The following are prevalent causes of peripheral neuropathy:

-• Certain autoinflammatory disorders, such as lupus, rheumatoid arthritis, Sjogren syndrome, vasculitis, and Guillain-BarrĂ© syndrome
+- Certain autoinflammatory disorders, such as lupus, rheumatoid arthritis, Sjogren syndrome, vasculitis, and Guillain-Barré syndrome

 A nerve compression syndrome can occur when a peripheral nerve is compressed.
 It could result in peripheral neuropathy.